Public Administration, MPA

 Program Description

-Additionally, each student will select one of three program tracks, which specify the remaining course work in their program.
-The student may choose from specialized tracks in public management, healthcare administration, public safety, and non-profit management.
+Additionally, each student will select one of four program tracks, which specify the remaining course work in their program.
+The student may choose from specialized tracks in public safety, healthcare administration, non-profit management or general public management.

 Student Learning Outcomes